shaisachs/the-check/README.md

 Frankie's head bent over the calculator, strands of wavy hair floating in the breeze of the fan and occasionally bothering her figures.
 As her fingers flew across the keys the printer tape advanced steadily outward, spilling past the edge of the desk and onto the floor.

 She enjoyed spinning the thread of numbers in this way, though it was an arduous task that she regretted in hindsight every quarter.
-There was something pure in the ache of it all, something noble about making these little slips of papers, these greasy old receipts, manifest in physical form.
+There was something pure in the ache of it all, something noble about making these little slips of papers, these greasy old receipts, gather together into a nice, tidy column.

 She finished a stack and looked up, as though someone else might have been standing over her.
 But there was no one in the cramped little office, just her desk and a chair opposite, struggling under the weight of a full years' worth of grubby paperworkj.